ivyrze/transit-a11y/README.md

 Explore and search for wheelchair-accessible public transit stops.
 Reports real-time alerts of barriers like elevator breakdowns.

 ## Initial Setup

-Paste your Redis connection string and [Mapbox access token](https://account.mapbox.com/access-tokens/) into your `.env` file.
-Be sure your token has the `tilesets:write` scope.

-Install dependencies and seed the database with GTFS data.
+Setup your environment variables by referencing `.env.example` or the [wiki documentation](https://github.com/ivyrze/transit-a11y/wiki/Setting-up-environment-variables).
+Then, install dependencies and seed the database with GTFS data.
 This may take several minutes.

 ```
 npm install